eerkela/bertrand/README.rst

       ...
    TypeError: loop of ufunc does not support argument 0 of type float which has no callable rint method

-New methods can be defined programmatically using ``pdcast``'s powerful dispatching tools.
+New methods can also be defined programmatically using ``pdcast``'s powerful dispatching tools.

 .. doctest:: dispatch